 Replies are like comments except in that the author of the original comment will be notified of your reply.
 Click reply on the comment you would like to associate your comment with, as it will be nested underneath theirs – by default – in the thread in which you replied.

 If Loomio has emailed you a comment and says you can reply to the email, you can reply directly from your email and your message will appear in the thread.

-Use the formatting tools underneath the space in which you write.
+Use the formatting tools underneath the space in which you write (any form).
 Hover the mouse/cursor over each item to know what it is.
 There’s a number of format options listed below, and a few are explained in more detail further down.

 - stylize (bold, italics, code block…)